KvelaGorrrrnio/BscProject/docs/notes.md

+## Report
+Read about how to write, structure and format a good report.
+Using packages correctly, set up front page, etc.

 ## Interpreters
 1: First, decide on the format of the abstract syntax tree; how should our program be abstractly represented such that intepretation of the given language is as simple as possible?
 2: After a format has been found, consider the parser and interpreting engine.
 These depend upon the format of the abstract syntax tree.
 How do we handle the different structures?